Comfort10/Community-Health-Information-Monitoring-Project/README.md

 ## Project Overview

-This project tracks publicly reported barriers affecting health effects of extreme weather (heatwaves, floods) on poor communities.
+This project tracks publicly reported barriers that affect poor communities’ health during extreme weather events such as heatwaves and floods.
 The aim is to organise scattered information into a structured dataset to identify patterns, gaps, and recurring challenges affecting vulnerable communities.

 ## Objectives